mofakhamr/dt-patching/README.txt

   http://plugins.jquery.com/project/DataTables

--- Installation --
+-- Installation datatables v1.9 --

 * Copy the datatables module to sites/all/modules directory.

-* Download the latest DataTables jQuery plugin 1.9 package from: http://datatables.net/download/
+* Download the latest DataTables jQuery plugin package from: http://datatables.net/download/

 * Extract the archive and move the dataTables-1.9/media folder to the